BSC-ES/providentia/docs/source/Configuration-files.md

 Each section includes multiple fields that dictate the behavior of Providentia.

-For a full list of available fields and their descriptions, please refer to the [Configuration Fields Page](Configuration-fields).
+For a full list of available fields and their descriptions, please refer to the [Configuration fields page](Configuration-fields).

 ### Subsections